ASSERT-KTH/flacoco_experiment/PRs-Analysis.md

 Other failures related to extra checks (missing licence header) and code quality qodana.

 The lines found by flacocobot are not contained in the diff.
 Differences in failed tests between flacocobot and CI.
+There are more failed tests according flacocobot.

 #### 16:49 CEST